HomeFit AtlasWorkouts that fit the room

 Swap when

 Swap exercises when the setup keeps breaking the main cue.
-Use slower tempo and fewer reps when low or quiet impact feels too demanding.
+Incline plank on a stable counter

 Log one line: A reader adds front plank to a core endurance workout, starts with the easiest version, and opens the related workout before increasing time.